-Firstly, it is important to be clear what you are hoping to achieve by going in for an award and then check that event has a good chance of delivering that ambition.
-Are you, for example, looking at the business awards to help you:
+It is important to be clear what you are hoping to achieve by going in for an award – for example, are you looking at the business awards to help you:

 - Access a new market